-In the age of technology, postcards are no longer an efficient way to reach patients to remind them of their appointments.
+In the age of technology, postcards are no longer an efficient communication channel to remind patients of their appointments.
 According to the Family Practice Research Journal, postcard reminders do not improve patient arrivals or impact no-shows or cancellations, and they do not inspire patient loyalty.
 The study shows that the postcards were received by patients, but did not change the rate of no-shows.

 So how do doctors ensure patient retention if they can’t reach their patients via postcards after they leave the office?
-Check out a few other communication methods today’s patients prefer.
+Check out a few other communication channels today’s patients prefer.